I’ve been offering financial advice professionally for many decades. I’m also a millionaire several times over.

 9. When it comes to information, less can be more

 About 15 years ago, I put about $2,000 into Apple stock.
-I sold half of it a few years ago, then sold a little more a couple of years ago.
+I sold half of it several years ago, then sold a little more a couple of years ago.
 But as I write this, my remaining shares are worth hundreds of thousands of dollars.

 Had I been watching financial news every day and reacting to pundits and market gyrations, I’d have sold it all long ago and been kicking myself today.